-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Level 3 = 836 Students Level 2 = 831 Students Level 1 = 587 Students Academic Indicator English Learner Reclassification Rate Percentage of English learners reclassified each year 2021 reclassification baseline - 2% (63 students) 2022 reclassification rate - 8% (245 students) By June 2024, 17% of English learners will meet the board approved requirements for reclassification which is an increase of 5% per year for a total of a 15% total increase.
-Academic Indicator Local Measure Implementation of the academic content and performance standards adopted by the State Board Maintain access for 100% of students to academic content and performance standards adopted by the State Board Maintain access for 100% of students to academic content and performance standards adopted by the State Board Maintain access for 100% of students to academic content and performance standards adopted by the State Board Basic Services: Every pupil in the school district has access to standards aligned instructional materials.
-Maintain access for 100% of students to standards aligned instructional materials Maintain access for 100% of students to standards aligned instructional materials Maintain 100% sufficiency of instructional materials for all students to standards aligned instructional materials as reported on the
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Level 3 = 836 Students Level 2 = 831 Students Level 1 = 587 Students Academic Indicator English Learner Reclassification Rate Percentage of English learners reclassified each year 2021 reclassification baseline - 2% (63 students) 2022 reclassification rate - 8% (245 students) 2023 reclassification rate - 21% (400 students) By June 2024, 17% of English learners will meet the board approved requirements for reclassification which is an increase of 5% per year for a total of a 15% total increase.
+Academic Indicator Local Measure Implementation of the academic content and performance standards adopted by the State Board Maintain access for 100% of students to academic content and performance standards adopted by the State Board Maintain access for 100% of students to academic content and performance standards adopted by the State Board Maintain access for 100% of students to academic content and performance standards adopted by the State Board Maintain access for 100% of students to academic content and performance standards adopted by the State Board Basic Services: Every pupil in the school district has access to standards aligned instructional materials.
+Maintain access for 100% of students to standards aligned instructional materials Maintain access for 100% of students to standards aligned instructional materials Maintain access for 100% of students to standards aligned instructional materials Maintain 100% sufficiency of instructional materials for all students to standards aligned instructional materials as reported on the

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 SARC and by the board resolution of sufficiency of instructional materials.
 Basic Services: Teacher Credentialing & Teacher Assignments Maintain 100% of our teachers appropriately credentialed and assigned.
 Maintain 100% of our teachers appropriately credentialed and assigned.
 Maintain 100% of our teachers appropriately credentialed and assigned.
+Maintain 100% of our teachers appropriately credentialed and assigned.
 Implementation of Standards: Programs and services enable EL to access the CCSS and ELD standards for purposes of gaining academic content knowledge and English language proficiency.
 100% of English learners will access programs and services to enable them to access the CCSS and ELD standards for purposes of gaining academic content knowledge and English language proficiency.
 100% of English learners will access programs and services to enable them to access the CCSS and ELD standards for purposes of gaining academic content knowledge and English language proficiency.
+100% of English learners will access programs and services to enable them to access the CCSS and ELD standards for purposes of gaining academic content knowledge and English language proficiency.
 Maintain 100% access for English learners to programs and services which enable them to access the CCSS and ELD standards for purposes of gaining academic content knowledge and English language proficiency.
-Course Access: Broad Course of Study that includes all of the subject areas described in Section 51210 and Section 51220 for unduplicated students, as well as students 100% of elementary students have access to STEM and PE during teacher collaboration time 100% of elementary students have access to STEM and PE during teacher collaboration time Maintain 100% access for elementary students to STEM and PE during teacher collaboration time
+Course Access: Broad Course of Study that includes all of the subject areas described in Section 51210 and Section 51220 for unduplicated students, as well as students 100% of elementary students have access to STEM and PE during teacher collaboration time 100% of elementary students have access to STEM and PE during teacher collaboration time 100% of elementary students have access to STEM and PE during teacher collaboration time Maintain 100% access for elementary students to STEM and PE during teacher collaboration time